Welcome to the FM-DW 2.2 and AM Saver add-on page ! |

 Important notes:

-The FM-DW 2.2 module (and older versions) can only work with an AM tuning capacitor.
+The FM-DW 2.x modules only work with an AM tuning capacitor.

-The next version will add support for variable inductors (often used in vintage car radios).
+The incoming version 3.0 adds support for variable inductors (mostly for vintage car radios).

 If using the AM Saver, ensure that the tuning capacitor be not originally connected to high voltage